domRiddle/ASF/IPC.md

 ### What is this all about?

-You should consider using IPC in ASF only if you have a strong reason.
-If you don't know what it is about, most likely you don't have one, and you can safely ignore this page along with the content.
-IPC stands for inter-process communication, which allows you to control the ASF process during execution, e.g. through a PHP script or similar.
-By using IPC you're able to control how ASF behaves, which might be useful if you're planning on integrating it further.
-If you're not running ASF on the server, and you're not planning on integrating it further with your own scripts/applications, it should be easier for you to communicate with ASF through steam chat with one of the bots.
+IPC stands for inter-process communication and has a very similar functionality to issuing **[commands](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)** through Steam chat - it allows you to control ASF process during execution.
+Right now IPC offers two "modes" for you to use - the API, and user-friendly GUI.
+API allows you to code your own tools and scripts that communicate with ASF, while GUI allows you to consume those APIs in user-friendly way.
+For casual commands execution it should be easier for you to communicate with ASF through steam chat with one of the bots.
 However, you can use IPC too, if you consider it useful/easier for you.

 ### Is this secure?